-- regulations and procedure as that required for the Th.M. thesis.
-Should publication of the dissertation be desired, the applicant may be allowed to do so on the approval of the administrative committee, but the copyright of the published dissertation becomes the property of the Dallas Theological Seminary. - 18.
-In addition to the dissertation, written work submitted for credit toward the degree of Doctor of Theology and bibliographies of reading done in fulfillment of requirements in the various courses leading to the Doctor's degree will be submitted at the discretion of the respective department head for permanent filing in the library.
+18. In addition to the dissertation, written work submitted for credit toward the degree of Doctor of Theology and bibliographies of reading done in fulfillment of requirements in the various courses leading to the Doctor's degree will be submitted at the discretion of the respective department head for permanent filing in the library.
 Both theses and bibliographies of reading done must conform to the standards contained in the approved form book, but only the original copy of these materials will be required except in the case of the dissertation.

-GRADUATION REQUIREMENTS

-Master of Theology
+GRADUATION REQUIREMENTS Master of Theology

 - 1. A candidate in the graduate Th.M. course must have completed all required courses totaling 32 semester hours, with a minimum grade point average of 1.5, and must have completed in every respect the requirements pertaining to the thesis along with other requirements that might have been assigned. - 2.
-The completion of minimum requirement does not automatically qualify for the degree.
+The completion of minimum requirement does not automaticallly qualify for the degree.
 The student must have evidenced to the satisfaction of the faculty solidarity of Christian character, ability and acceptability in Christian ministry, along with stability of mind and definiteness of purpose as to life service. - 3.
-No candidate for the degree of Master of Theology will be allowed to receive this honor from the Seminary who does not hold the system of truth as set forth in the doctrinal statement of the Seminary. - 4.
+Candidates for the Master of Theology degree will be expected to be in essential agreement with the doctrinal statement of the Seminary. - 4.
 The degree will not be conferred unless all financial obligations to the Seminary have been met.